Rhys-T/addonInjectorForFenix/README.md

 Should also be usable with the Beta and Nightly versions, as well as forks like [Fennec F-Droid][] and [Iceraven][].
 See below.

-[Hopefully won't be needed for much longer][soon], but until I personally see Fenix install a `.xpi` from somewhere other than AMO without shenanigans, I'm going to keep it around.
+[This shouldn't be needed anymore for extensions hosted on AMO once Firefox 120 releases][soon], but extensions that are published as `.xpi` files on other sites still can't be installed normally, at least in Firefox Beta 119.0b9 - it just tries to download them instead.
+Until I personally see Fenix install a `.xpi` from somewhere other than AMO without shenanigans, I'm going to keep this program around.

 [soon]: https://blog.mozilla.org/addons/2023/08/10/prepare-your-firefox-desktop-extension-for-the-upcoming-android-release/